G33kman/NVR-Server/documentation/mappings/01-documentation.tree.md

 > Header links can be clicked to visit the location for that section.

 ## [Documentation](/documentation/)
+This folder contains documentation about the files that setup an Ubuntu (headless) Server[^1]

 ### [Documentation](/documentation/) | *[Assets](/documentation/assets/)*
 This folder contains assets such as images that are used for the documentation for this project.